Black History Month Edition: Honoring Black notable leaders by sharing their stories.

 The Black Heritage StoryPack is a free StoryPack (i.e. a set of questions) for people who want to preserve their experiences using StoryFile Life, the easy-to-use version of the technology.
 Record your own story, or ask you grandma or your favorite teacher the questions in the StoryPack and the memories will become your own AI conversation, available for generations to come.

-StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, Stephen Smith, and Ceci Chan.
+StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, and Stephen Smith.
 StoryFile uses AI, AR, VR, and its proprietary innovative technology to create and inspire human connections across generations to connect the past, present, and future.
 StoryFile developed the world’s first conversational video interactive platform that gives the storyteller the opportunity to tell their narrative and experiences in their own words.
 The spark of human connection that emanates from this technology is unprecedented, because never before has technology allowed for real time video interactions with pre-recorded interviews.
 StoryFile has achieved the previously thought-of impossible by taking 2D video and transforming it in a 3D experience for all stakeholders.
 StoryFile’s technology platform is transforming how we record and tell our stories for generations to come, ensuring the future can forever interact with and learn from the past.
 What fuels the company is the very thing that keeps humanity motivated–creating connections that span lifetimes and geographies.